SushantSangle/calculator-android/README.md

-#Calculator - Android Native
+# Calculator - Android Native
-##Author - Sushant Sangle

 This is a practice application to learn basic Android development in Kotlin.
 This application makes use of LiveData to update input and output in realtime.